backstage-technical-services/website/contributing.md

 ## Development Workflow
 To ensure consistency throughout the team, and to minimise the risk of releasing broken code, this project uses a set of pre-defined workflows that all team members must use.
-The workflow that applies depends on whether you're working on a [standard ticket][standard-tickets] or a [hotfix][hotfixes].
+The workflow that applies depends on whether you're working on a [standard ticket](#standard-tickets) or a [hotfix](#hotfixes).

 This project uses the Kanban system; all tickets must go through the stages sequentially, and each stage has a set of criteria that the ticket must meet before it is allowed to enter that stage.
 No one should work on something that is not a ticket on Jira, no matter how small.